mikesabat/podstars/README.md

-pull all of episodes, not just the first 10. check Sort by date and save all episodes from the last 3 years. check Need to rebuild from github changes.
+pull all of episodes, not just the first 10. check Sort by date and save all episodes from the last 3 years. check
+---Need to rebuild from github changes.---
 Add a display boolean to the Episodes Model.
 If display boolean is checked, then show the episode on the Star Show page.
+Don't lookup new episodes if the search has been done within last 2 weeks.